Magick in General

 Why Spells Fail

 • You may not have been in a positive frame of mind which is important to a successful outcome.
+This is a common reason for spells not working as expected and it can happen to anyone for any number of reasons, from the phone ringing to unpaid bills.
 For example, if you were feeling very hungry, you may not have been focused enough while working your magick so try your spell again after you’ve eaten.

 • Misguided intentions can cause many spells to fail.
 If casting a love spell, it’s important to ask that you attract the right love for you, not a specific person of your own choosing.
 If you do the latter, the spell usually won’t succeed so try again with more appropriate intentions.